 - Students own the copyright in their work, including HDR theses.

 Staff who want to use student work, for example to demonstrate exemplars, will need to ask students for their permission to do so.

 - The University owns the copyright in work created by staff as part of their day-to-day duties, including teaching materials.

 - Staff own the copyright in scholarly works created by them, The University claims a non-exclusive, royalty-free licence to use the work for educational and research purposes.

 All Curtin staff and students are expected to adhere to legislation, policies, and procedures relating to copyright.
 Key policies and procedures relating to copyright are:

 - Copyright Procedures

-- Information and Communications Technology (ICT) Use Policy Manual
+- Information Security and Information and Communication Technology (ICT) Appropriate Use Policy

-Students should familiarise themselves with the student conduct section of the Curtin website.
+Students should familiarise themselves with the student rights and responsibilities section of the Curtin website.

 Curtin staff and students who want to copy and communicate teaching materials in an offshore location must comply with the local copyright legislation that applies in the overseas country concerned.
 Refer to Copyright for Offshore Campuses for further information.